jopemachine-arvis/arvis/documents/plugin-develop.md

 ## Available Environment variable

-Both `workflows` and `plugin` set environment variables when running scripts.
+Both `workflows` and `plugin` set useful environment variables when running scripts.

-You can use these variables in your script if needed.
+You can use the variables you want in your script

 [Click me to check Environment variables](./extension-env-description.md)